pebri86/esplay-nes/README.rst

 (BCKL = backlight enable)

 Also connect the power supply and ground.
-For now, the LCD is controlled using a SPI peripheral, fed using the 2nd CPU.
-This is less than ideal; feeding the SPI controller using DMA is better, but was left out due to this being a proof of concept.
+For now, the LCD is controlled using a SPI DMA and fed to 2nd CPU.
+You can change different layout of lcd pins using menuconfig to adapt your hardware configuration, just select custom hardware on menuconfig and change your pins settings.

 Controller
 ----------

-To control the NES, connect GPIO ppins to a common ground pcb gamepad:
+To control the NES, connect GPIO pins to a common ground pcb gamepad:

     =======  =====
     Key      GPIO